 shown as: Select "Conversion Funnel" to see a step-by-step funnel or "Conversion Over Time" to analyze conversion rates over time.
 You can choose to view conversion rates over time for the entire funnel or for a particular step.

 You can set up and interpret any Funnel Analysis chart easily as the platform allows you to read the parameters like a sentence.
 The default configuration has "grouped by" selected in the bottom module configuration.
-For example, the following chart shows you Events performed in this order by Active Users completed within 10 minutes grouped by Step 2 Project Type shown as Conversion Funnel for the last 30 days.
+For example, the following chart shows you Events performed in this order by Active Users completed within 30 days shown as Conversion Funnel for the last 30 days.

 Holding a Property Constant